 When making a claim to priority, the applicant must, in addition to giving the particulars of the previous filing, either:

-submit the priority document to the International Bureau or to the receiving Office within 16 months of the priority date, unless it was already filed with the receiving Office together with the international application; orwhere the priority document is issued by the receiving Office, request the receiving Office to prepare and transmit the document to the International Bureau; or
+submit the priority document to the International Bureau or to the receiving Office within 16 months of the priority date, unless it was already filed with the receiving Office together with the international application;

+where the priority document is issued by the receiving Office, request the receiving Office to prepare and transmit the document to the International Bureau; or

-request the International Bureau or the receiving Office to obtain the priority document from a digital library within 16 months of the priority date where the priority document is available from the digital library in accordance with the Administrative Instructions.
+request the International Bureau to obtain the priority document from a digital library where the priority document is available from the digital library in accordance with the Administrative Instructions.

 Any priority document submitted by the applicant which is received by the International Bureau after the expiration of that 16-month time limit will nevertheless be considered to have been received by that Bureau on the last day of the 16-month time limit if it is received before the date of international publication of the international application.
 Where the priority document is issued by the receiving Office the applicant may, instead of submitting the priority document, request the receiving Office to transmit the priority document to the International Bureau, in which case the time limit for furnishing the priority document has been complied with if the applicant makes the request before the expiration of the 16-month time limit irrespective of when the priority document reaches the International Bureau.